-The best way to climb Kilimanjaro is over 8 days minimum.
-In my opinion from climbing Kilimanjaro 25 times the Lemosho route gives you the best chance at success.
+The best way to climb Kilimanjaro is having minimum of 8 days.
+In my opinion from climbing Kilimanjaro 30+ times the Lemosho route gives you the best chance at success.
 In 2016 we had 16 climbs, 11 of those climbs had 100%.
 We have had 14 climbs in 2017 so far and 10 had 100% success and one group was 19 people on the summit.
 Even if you get minor altitude sickness you still have the time to recover and make it to the summit when you pick a longer trip.

 1).
 The best way to climb Kilimanjaro

 Climbing to the summit of Kilimanjaro is strenuous, challenging and often under estimated by people.
 You will be leaving the high camp, Barafu at 11pm or 12 midnight depending on the team.
 You will have had limited sleep during the day and evening.
 You will be walking up hill in the dark for 7/8 hours to reach the summit.
 To reach the summit you have to climb up 1,245m/ 4,085 feet.
 That is a challenge in itself.
 This is a 10km journey from Barafu to the summit and back to Barafu camp.